Skip to contents

 #> [1] 0.03804247

-When multiple matrices with squared distances are provided, the function fit_gpr_multiple() can be used.
+The function fit_gpr() can also be used when multiple matrices with squared distances are provided.
 Now, estimated length-scale and (kernel) variance hyperparameters are provided for the Gaussian RBF corresponding to each squared distance matrix.

 training_idx = seq_len(N_train),